dvu28/research-portal/README.md

 The portal will be built in React as the frontend and Node.js/Express server as the backend.
 It will also be divided into four different roles with its respective user experience and interactions.
 These roles will be: General Users, Scientists, Owners, and Stakeholders.

 **Users:** Allows users to search and view datasets, interact with notebooks, access code repos, and other publications.
-- Their interaction includes, browsing, searching, using the interactive notebook, and viewing content
+- Their interaction includes browsing, searching, using the interactive notebook, and viewing content

 **Scientists:** Allows scientists to upload, update, and manage materials through secure roles.
 - A dashboard dedicated for them to upload and manage their materials, which turns into metadata for database purposes
 - Their interaction includes managing their materials from submitting to viewing their submission status and interacting with the notebooks

-**Owners:** Allows owners to management content, update UI, and approve scientist interactions such as submitting materials.
+**Owners:** Allows owners to management content, update UI, and approve scientist interactions such as submitted materials.
-- Their interaction includes admin level managment of the portal with a dedicated dashboard
+- Their interaction includes admin level management of the portal with a dedicated dashboard

-**Stakeholders:** Dedicated dashboard that highlights funded projects, displays impact metrics (via charts and graphs), and showcases key contributor.
+**Stakeholders:** Dedicated dashboard that highlights funded projects, displays impact metrics (via charts and graphs), and showcases key contributors.
 - Their interaction includes viewing detailed reports or data of a research

 ![my image](https://github.com/dvu28/research-portal/blob/d567a3b93b8e6f46c8e2f74d2658a48f95ea2411/research%20portal%20diagram.png)